daylight-lab/III/home-bias/README.md

 This notebook calculates "home bias" in website visits using Alexa rankings.

 ## Requirements
 - Python3
 - Jupyter

+### Python packages:

 - BeautifulSoup
 - Requests
 - Funcy
+- textdistance

+# Repository

+We scrape data in the `data-collection.ipynb` notebook.
+Output goes into the `data/` folder.

+We analyze stuff in `data/` in the `data-analysis.ipynb` notebook.
+Output goes int the `analysis/` folder.

 # TODO